-All formal meetings of Council and its committees are subject to statutory notice being given.
+All formal meetings of Council and its committees are subject to statutory notice being given on notice boards and the Website.
 The Council publishes an annual programme in December each year.
 All formal meetings are open to the public and press and reports to those meetings and relevant background papers are available for the public to see.
 The Council welcomes public participation and has a public participation session on each Council and committee meeting.
-Details can be seen in the Council's Standing Orders, which are available on its website.
+Details can be seen in the Council's Standing Orders, which are available on its Website.